Introduction to Html Frames

 1. src: We provide the file name to this attribute that is supposed to be loaded into the frame.
 The value of this attribute can be any URL.

 Eg: src= www.facebook.com

 2. name: This attribute provides a name to the frame.
 It defines which frame a document should be loaded into.
-If you have multiple links in one frame which loads into another frame then we make use of this attribute.
+If you have multiple links in one frame that loads into another frame, we use this attribute.
 Then the second frame needs a name to identify itself as the target of the link.

 3. frameborder: This attribute is specified to show if the borders are to be shown or not.
 The value takes up is 1 or 0 (Yes or No).